xmos/lib_xua/README.rst

 Summary
 -------

-USB Audio Shared Components.
-For use in the XMOS USB Audio Refererence Designs.
+USB Audio Shared Components for use in the XMOS USB Audio Refererence Designs.

 This library enables the development of USB Audio devices on the XMOS xCORE architecture.